canonical/jimm/CONTRIBUTING.md

 The JIMM server is also available as a snap and can be built with `make jimm-snap`.
 This snap is not published to the snap store as it is intended to be used as part of a machine charm deployment.

-### jimmctl
-To build jimmctl run `go build ./cmd/jimmctl`

-The jimmctl tool is published as a [Snap](https://snapcraft.io/jimmctl).

-Run `make jimmctl-snap` to build the snap.
-The snaps are published to the Snap Store from where they can be conveniently installed.

 ### jaas plugin
 To build the jaas plugin run `go build ./cmd/jaas`

 The jaas plugin is published as a [Snap](https://snapcraft.io/jaas).

 Run `make jaas-snap` to build the snap.
-The snaps are published to the Snap Store from where they can be conveniently installed.
+The snap is published to the Snap Store from where they can be conveniently installed.